 Your behavioural style is always a combination of all four behavioural styles.
-So the scores below the 50% line also determine your behavioural style to some extent.
-It costs you relatively little effort to show your behavioural styles above the 50% line.
+So the scores below the 50% also determine your behavioural style to some extent.
+It costs you relatively little effort to show your behavioural styles above 50%.
 Adjusting your lowest scores to your environment costs the most energy.
 Dealing with people who have high scores for behavioural styles for which you have low scores also usually costs you a great deal of effort.